pbv/codex/doc/USER-GUIDE.md

 ~~~

 Each question has a unique identifier;
-because these are not defined in the above example,
+when these are not explicitly defined in the headers (as above)
-Pandoc would generate automatic identifiers
+Pandoc generates identifiers automatically
 based on the header text (e.g. `#question-1`, `#question-2`,
 `#question-3`).
 If the header has no text, then the automatic identifiers
 will be `#section`, `#section-1`, `#section-1`, etc.
-You can instead opt to set identifiers explicitly, e.g.:
+You can explicitly set header identifiers as follows:

 ~~~
 ## {#q1 .question answer=a}
 ~~~

-Codex will shuffle questions and/or answers
+If the metadata options `shuffle-questions` and `shuffle-answers` are
-if the metadata options `shuffle-questions` and
+enabled Codex will shuffle questions and/or answers.
+By default,
-`shuffle-answers` are enabled; by default, neither questions nor
+neither questions nor answers are shuffled.
+Shuffling is
-answers are shuffled.
-Shuffling is deterministic for each student
+deterministic for each student (i.e. it depends only on the user
-(i.e. it depends only on the user login).
+login).

 It is also possible to group variants of each question
 so that only one is randomly choosen for each student, e.g.: